nrwl/nx-ecosystem-ci/README.md

-# vite-ecosystem-ci
+# nx-ecosystem-ci

-This repository is used to run integration tests for vite ecosystem projects
+This repository is used to run integration tests for Nx ecosystem projects.
+It's inspired by the [vitejs/ecosystem-ci](https://github.com/vitejs/ecosystem-ci).

 ## via github workflow